security AuthN & AuthZ¶

 x509 Method¶

-EPICS clients provde authenticated credentials in the form of an X.509 certificate.
+With x509 EPICS clients provide authenticated credentials in the form of an X.509 certificate.

 Optionally EPICS clients can use a variety of Site Authenticators that can create an X.509 certificate from a variety of sources including